wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. This design is statically-mapped tag-data entries + 2x over-provisioned tag array to achieve an best-effort 2x compression.
+Every data array slot can host at most 2 logic blocks due to the static mapping.

 This paper proposes Frequent Value Compression in L1 data cache.
 The paper is motivated by frequent value locality, a data phenomenon that a small number of frequently occurring values constitute a large portion of a program's working set and memory traffic.